 Implements technology covered by one or more patents of Apple Computer, Incorporated and SGS Thompson, Limited. i.LINK is a trademark of Sony Kabushiki Kaisha TA Sony Corporation.
-MicroStar BGA and PowerPAD are trademarks of Texas Instruments.
-Other trademarks are the property of their respective owners.
+FireWire is a trademark of Apple Computer, Inc. PowerPAD is a trademark of Texas Instruments.